On Dummett's Pragmatist Justification Procedure: Proof-theoretic validity

-Definitions 6, 7 and 8 should always be considered together since they define notions in terms of each other.
-For instance, the notion of narrowly valid canonical argument in \ref{def:narrow-validity} is defined in terms of the notion of valid argument which is itself only defined in \ref{def:validity}.
-Circularity is avoided because to ascertain the narrow validity of canonical arguments (as in \ref{def:narrow-validity}), it is sufficient to consider only the validity (as in \ref{def:validity}) of critical subarguments of lower degree.
+\ref{def:validity-canonical}, \ref{def:complementation} and \ref{def:validity} should always be considered together since they define notions in terms of each other.
+For instance, the notion of valid canonical argument in \ref{def:validity-canonical} is defined in terms of the notion of valid argument which is itself only defined in \ref{def:validity}.

-The process of complementation consists basically in the application of elimination rules to the conclusion of the argument until we reach an atomic sentence.
-During complementation, the application of elimination rules with minor premisses can introduce auxiliary assumptions.
-Thus, the valid canonical argument required by \ref{def:validity} can depend on additional assumptions introduced by complementation.